coldmanck/VidHOI/README.md

 ```

 ## Dataset
 VidOR dataset is used.
-One may download the dataset and the original annotation at [the official website](https://xdshang.github.io/docs/vidor.html).
-For HOI-specific annotation, refer to `$ROOT/slowfast/dataset/vidor`.
+One may download the dataset and the original annotation at [the official website](https://xdshang.github.io/docs/vidor.html) and unzip to `$ROOT/slowfast/dataset/vidor`.
+For HOI-specific annotation, refer to files under the same folder.

+One then needs to extract frames from VidOR videos using `$ROOT/slowfast/dataset/vidor/extract_vidor_frames.sh`.

 ## Experiments
 For checking each model's final performance including mAP, use `$ROOT/vidor_eval.ipynb`.